 Many of today’s developments require ground improvement for underground construction or acceptable performance of the foundation and structure.
 S&ME has extensive ground improvement design experience stabilizing subgrades for foundation support, but also groundwater control and excavation/slope stabilization, including:

 Shallow and deep foundation system design for structures ranging from bridges and walls to industrial developments is a service routinely performed by S&ME.
 We are frequently asked to design foundation systems for the retrofit or repurposing of existing facilities where access is difficult and risk to critical existing elements is a primary project concern.
 Some of the systems we design are:

 - Driven Piles

 - Augercast piles

-- Shallow and mat foundations
+- Footings and mat foundations

 Some geotechnical problems cannot be solved using standard analysis techniques due to complexity and/or variability of the subsurface conditions and/or structure.
 Numerical modeling can be used to define the critical elements of the design, conduct stress and displacement analysis, as well as evaluate potential design elements in both two and three-dimensional settings.
 S&ME utilizes finite difference modeling to analyze the anticipated performance and displacement of composite soil-structure systems.

 Geosynthetics may play a major role in some projects.
 Components include liners, geotextile filters, soil stabilizing grids and synthetic drainage materials.
 Geosynthetics are increasingly specified for use in containment and retention structures, subgrades, and earthen structure stabilization.